-VERSARECEIVABLES \$99.95

-VERSARECEIVABLES is a complete menu-driven accounts receivable, invoicing, and monthly statement-generating system.
-It keeps track of all information related to who owes you or your company money, and can provide automatic billing for past due accounts.
-VERSARECEIVABLES prints all necessary statements, invoices, and summary reports and can be linked with VERSALEDGER II and VERSALNVENTORY.
+VERSARECEIVABLESTM \$99.95 VERSARECEIVABLESTM is a complete menu-driven accounts receivable, invoicing, and monthly statement generating system.
+It keeps track of all information related to who owes you or your company money, and can provide automatic billing for past due ac-counts.
+VERSARECEIVABLESTM prints all necessary statements, invoices, and summary reports and can be linked with VERSALEDGER IITM and VERSALIVENTORYTM.

-VersaPayables"
+VERSAPAYABLES"

-VERSAPAYABLES" is designed to keep track of current and aged payables, keeping you in touch with all information regarding how much money your company owes, and to whom.
+VERSAPARALES" is designed to keep track of current and aged payables, keeping you in touch with all information regarding how much money your company owes, and to whom.
 VERSAPAYABLES" maintains a complete record on each vendor, prints checks, check registers, vouchers, transaction reports, aged payables reports, vendor reports, and more.
 With VERSAPAYABLES", you can even let your computer automatically select which vouchers are to be paid.

-VersaPayroll"
+VERSAPAYROLL"

-VERSAFATROLL is a powerful and sophisticated, but easy to use payroll system that keeps track of all government required payroll information.
+VERSAPAYROLL is a powerful and sophisticated, but easy to use payroll system that keeps track of all government required payroll information.
 Complete employee records are maintained, and all necessary payroll calculations are performed automatically, with totals displayed on screen for operator approval.
 A payroll can be run totally, automatically, or the operator can intervene to prevent a check from being printed, or to alter information on it.
 If desired, totals may be posted to the VERSALEDGER II system.

-VERSAINVENTORY
+VERSAINVENTORY"

-VERSAINVENTORY is a complete inventory control system that gives you instant access to data on any item.
-VERSAINVENTORY keeps track of all information related to what items are in stock, out of stock, on backorder, etc., stores sales and pricing data, alerts you when an item falls below a preset reorder point, and allows you to enter and print invoices directly or to link with the VERSARECEVABLES system.
-VERSAINVENTORY prints all needed inventory listings, reports of items below reorder point, inventory value reports, period and year-to-date sales reports, price lists, inventory checklists, etc.
+VERSAINVENTORY " \$99,95 VERSAINVENTORY" is a complete inventory control system that gives you instant access to data on any item.
+VERSAINVENTORY" keeps track of all information related to what items are in stock, out of stock, on backorder, etc., stores sales and pricing data, alerts you when an item falls below a preset reorder point, and allows you to enter and print muoices directly or to link with the VERSARCEVABLES system.
+VERSAINVENTORY" prints all needed inventory listings, reports of items below reorder point, inventory value re-ports, period and year to date sales reports, price lists, inventory checklists, etc.

 50 N. PASCACK ROAD, SPRING VALLEY, N.Y.
-10977 CILLES YN GARRAGER SERVICE PROVISSION
+10977 cities www.Commodore.ca

-Versaledger II
+VERSALEDGER II

-VERSALEDGER II' is a complete accounting system that grows as your business grows.
-VERSALEDGER II" can be used as a simple personal checkbook register, expanded to a small business bookkeeping system or developed into a large
+VERSALEDGER II" is a complete accounting system that grows as your business grows.
+VERSALEDGER II" can be used as a simple personal checkbook register, expanded to a small business bookkeeping system or developed into a large expanded to a shall observe system without any additional software.
+VERSALEDGER II14 gives you almost unlimited storage capacity (300 to 10,000 entries per month, depending on the system), stores all check and general ledger information forever,